Learning Center

 Summary

-A quality massage chair costs $3,000 to $10,000.
+A quality massage chair spans the mid through premium tiers.
 The price reflects precision mechanical engineering, multi-year warranty infrastructure, and a product built to operate daily for a decade.
 Here is what the money actually buys.

 The most common question from buyers early in the research process is some version of: why does this cost so much?
-A $6,000 massage chair is a real number.
+An upper-mid-tier massage chair is a real expense.
 The sticker shock is understandable.
 The answer is not that the margins are high or that you are paying for branding.
 A well-made massage chair is a piece of precision mechanical engineering designed to run daily for ten or more years.
 When you break down what goes into one, the price makes more sense.

 The roller mechanism is the core cost driver